FCC to hold big 5G auction, spend $20B for rural internet

-NEW YORK — The U.S. communications regulator will hold a massive auction to bolster 5G service, the next generation of mobile networks, and will spend $20 billion for rural internet.
+NEW YORK — The U.S. government will hold a massive auction to bolster 5G service , the next generation of mobile networks, and plans to spend $20 billion to expand broadband access in rural areas.

 5G will mean faster wireless speeds and has implications for technologies like self-driving cars and augmented reality.
 The rollout started last week in the U.S. and South Korea but will take years.

-The Federal Communications Commission said Friday that it would hold the largest auction in U.S. history, of up to 3,400 megahertz, to boost wireless companies’ networks.
+The Federal Communications Commission said Friday that it would hold the largest auction in U.S. history to boost wireless companies’ networks.

+“Our goal is to maintain American leadership in 5G technology,” said FCC Chairman Ajit Pai Friday on a call with reporters.

-Rolling out 5G has been a source of tension between the U.S. and China.
-The U.S. government has effectively banned the Chinese telecom equipment maker Huawei in the majority of U.S. networks due to concerns about Chinese government spying and has pressured allies to do the same as they build out 5G.
-Huawei, the world’s largest maker of such equipment, has said this security concern is unfounded.
+The U.S. is jockeying for position with China over 5G.
+It has effectively banned Chinese telecom equipment maker Huawei from most U.S. networks due to concerns that it might enable Chinese government spying, which the Huawei denies.
+The U.S. has pushed its allies to do the same, with mixed results .
+Huawei is the world’s largest maker of such equipment.

+FCC Commissioner Jessica Rosenworcel, a Democrat, criticized the agency’s approach to 5G Friday.
+She said the U.S. has not auctioned off “midband” spectrum that is better suited to serve rural areas because of how far it can carry signals, and that the Trump administration’s actions on 5G have “set us back.”
+She cited tariffs on telecom equipment that have raised costs and said the administration has been “alienating allies” on the 5G security issue.

-The FCC also said Friday that it will be “repurposing” funds from existing programs to provide $20.4 billion, with the goal of connecting up to 4 million rural homes and small businesses to high-speed internet.
-There are 24 million Americans without access to broadband, and the problem is worst in rural areas.
+The FCC also said Friday that it will be “repurposing” funds from existing subsidy programs to provide $20.4 billion, over a decade, to internet providers, with the goal of connecting up to 4 million rural homes and small businesses to high-speed internet.

-The agency has spent billions subsidizing rural broadband — $34.5 billion from 2010 to 2017, according to the Government Accountability Office — with more money coming from other programs.
-Still, the “digital divide,” particularly in rural areas, persists.
+The agency spent $34.5 billion on rural-broadband network subsidy programs from 2010 to 2017, according to the Government Accountability Office.

+It’s more expensive for telecom companies to serve spread-out rural areas than cities and suburbs, so the government provides grants to incentivize them to build internet networks in rural parts of the country.
+As of the end of 2016, there are 24 million Americans without access to high-speed internet by the FCC’s count.

 The agency said he will talk about these 5G initiatives at a White House event with President Donald Trump later Friday.